Rock's Diamond Year 2022

 The following year south-west London's the Half Moon Putney, where I'm Resident Artist, began hosting live music and has continued to do so every night since.
 It all started for the legendary music venue with folk and blues sessions under the 'Folksville' banner which featured new British and European artists alongside established American blues-men.

-To read more and see my artwork of some of the great R&B groups, click here.
+To read my full blog for art collective Skylark Galleries and see my artwork of great R&B groups, click here.